vanHeemstraSystems/flask-monopoly/100/README.md

 7) During the Game, the remaining Money of each Player (including the Computer) will be shown (e.g. Player 1: 3600).

+8) Provided a Player steps on a City Field that belongs to another Player, (s)he has to pay an amount, depending on the presence of one or more Homes or a Hotel.
+The Money will be automatically taken out of her/his Account.

 MORE

 ## 1000 - How to play a Hot Seats Remotely Game?